firemodels/bot/Bundlebot/README.md

 These steps are given in more detail below.

-### Configure
+### Configure The Bundle Scripts

    1. cd to bot/Scripts and run the script `./update_repos.sh -m` to update repos .
 The option `-m` makes sure each repo is in the master branch before updating.
-If the latest revision is not the revision you want to use to make the bundle, checkout the desired revision.
+After updating the repos, checkout the desired revision if the latest revision is not the revision you want to use to make the bundle.
    2. cd to bot/Bundlebot/release and run the script `MakeConfig.sh` to update the configuration scripts `config.sh` and `config.bat` using

       `./MakeConfig.sh x.y.z`